hematy61/learning/learningMatrial/python-tutorial/20-iterables.md

 print(capitalized_words_list) # Output: ['APPLE', 'BANANA', 'CHERRY']
 ```

-One thing to keep in mind when using the map() function is that the original iterable object remains unchanged.
-The map() function only returns a new iterable object with the transformed values.
+One thing to keep in mind when using the `map()` function is that **the original iterable object remains unchanged**.
+The `map()` function only returns a new iterable object with the transformed values.

 ### With Strings